School - Salford Business School

 By the time you graduate, you will have enhanced your professional abilities and developed your skills in critical thinking and analysis so you are ready to sit your ACCA professional papers.
 At the same time, you will also have gained a Master’s degree.

 The course is delivered in two blocks of intensive study periods.
 For each block, you study two modules for a 12-week period.
 Face-to-face teaching is delivered on campus for two half days each week.
-In addition, you will attend the taught element of the Business Innovation Programme each Wednesday afternoon during the 12-week blocks.
+In addition, you will attend the taught element of the Industry Collaboration Project each Wednesday afternoon during the 12-week blocks.

 Part time students study alternate modules (one module on, one module off) to complete their degree in two years.